OscarBennich/dnd-notes/Campaign - 'Chip and The Groundbounds'/Sessions/Session 49.md

 - Mads introduces herself as Dragomir's daughter
 - We are let inside
 - There are sheets over the furniture, like the rooms of the house are not often used
-- The vibe of the house is cold, austere, rich, boring, colorless
+- The vibe of the house is cold, austere, rich, boring, colourless
 - [[Dragomir Lunthak]] enters, in a black robe with gold trim
 - [[Mads]] tells him she thinks she's his daughter
 - He asks how she knows, she says "circumstantial evidence"